jamzigod/Adidas-Account-Creator/README.md

 Must have Python 3 to run this script.

+Instructions:

-- install requests if it already isn't satisfied.
+- install requests if it already isn't satisfied. (type "pip install requests" into terminal)
 - edit account.py to have your chosen credentails (name etc.)
+- open terminal (command prompt)
-- open terminal
+- cd to file location or open terminal in the folder the script it in.
-- python account.py
+- type "python account.py" or "python3 account.py" depending on your python.

 If you want accounts for Adidas US, change the "base_url" in the script from ".co.uk" to ".com" manually.